Leaflet/Leaflet/docs/examples/mobile/index.md

 ### Preparing the page

 First we'll take a look at the HTML &amp; CSS code of the page.
-To make our map `div` element stretch to all available space (fullscreen), we can use the following CSS code:
+To make our map `div` element stretch to all available space (fullscreen), we can use the following CSS code (note: In this example we use percentage for height.
+While vh is arguably better, due to a bug with Google Chrome on mobile.):

 {: .css}
 	body {